Beyond the Contact: Discovering Comprehensive Affordance for 3D Objects from Pre-trained 2D Diffusion Models: Method

 \textbf{Adaptive Mask Inpainting for Human Insertion.} We synthesize 2D images of human-object interaction by inpainting the human into rendered object images using publicly available text-conditional inpainting diffusion models~\cite{Rombach_2022_CVPR}.
-However, the challenge arises as the object geometry and details within the mask region are not preserved during inpainting, raising the odds of creating hallucinations of affordance.
-To mitigate this problem, we present \textit{Adaptive Mask Inpainting} to progressively specify the inpainting region over diffusion timesteps.
+However, the challenge arises as the object geometry and details within the mask region are not preserved during inpainting, resulting in false affordances.
+To mitigate this problem, we present Adaptive Mask Inpainting to progressively specify the inpainting region over diffusion timesteps.
 Let the sequence of denoised image latent be $\{x_t\}_{t=T}^0$, where $x_T$ is the fully random noise and $x_0$ is the denoised latent.
-Inspired by the observation that the quality of the predicted denoised image $\hat{x}_0$ improves over progress of timestep, and creates a low-level structure of the target prompt (in this case, human) even at the early steps as shown in Fig.~\ref{fig:adaptivemaskinpainting}, we aim to \textit{adapt} the inpainting region $m_t$ over timesteps by spatially discovering the mask from the low-level structure.
-Specifically, we apply PointRend~\cite{pointrend} to decoded latent $\mathbf{D}(\hat{x}_0)$ at specific timesteps to predict the human mask, consequently use as the mask for the next denoising step.
-We find our approach better preserves the target objects as demonstrated in our experiments.
-Note that we dilate the predicted human mask to tolerate the imperfectness of the generated structure during early steps.
-Refer to Algorithm.~\ref{algo1:adaptivemaskinpaintingalgorithm} for the full pipeline.
+Inspired by the observation that the quality of the predicted denoised image $\hat{x}_0$ improves over progress of timestep, and creates a low-level structure of the target prompt (in this case, human) even at the early steps as shown in Fig.~\ref{fig:adaptivemaskinpainting}, we aim to \textit{adapt} the inpainting region over timesteps by spatially discovering the mask from the low-level structure.
+Specifically, we apply PointRend~\cite{pointrend} to decoded latent $\mathbf{D}(\hat{x}_0)$ at specific timesteps to predict the human mask, and consequently use as the mask for the next denoising step.